DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPopup/1 Configuration/toolbarItems/options.md

     name: "Popup"
 }

-**options** should contain the properties of the DevExtreme UI component specified in the [widget](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration/toolbarItems/widget.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#widget') property.
-Because of this dependency, **options** cannot be typed and are not implemented as nested configuration components in Angular, Vue, and React.
-In these frameworks, specify **options** with an object.
-We recommend that you declare the object outside the configuration component in Vue and React to prevent possible issues caused by unnecessary re-rendering.

 ---
 ##### Angular

+**options** should contain the properties of the DevExtreme UI component specified in the [widget](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration/toolbarItems/widget.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#widget') property.
+Because of this dependency, **options** cannot be typed and are not implemented as nested configuration components.
+Specify **options** with an object.

     <!-- tab: app.component.html -->
     <dx-{widget-name} ... >